UTMediaCAT/Voyage/README.md

 The required version should be installed on Debian Jessie (and up), as well as Ubuntu 14.04 LTS (and up).
 You can check your current version by `python --version`

+Note: The project as of right now is supported up to Python 3.5.2. on Ubuntu 16.0.4.
+It is currently in the works to make the project compatible with Python 3.6.9. on Ubuntu 18.0.4.

+If your Python version differs from Python 3.5, we highly recommend using virtual environment tools (such as pyenv) to help manage multiple Python versions.

+Typically, to use Python 2 use `python`.
+To use Python 3 use `python3`.
+To use whatever python version is set in your python virtual environment, use `python`.

 ##### [Wget 1.14+](http://www.gnu.org/software/wget/)
 You can check your current version by `wget --version`